What's special about Hillsborough Castle?

 There are baby changing facilities at our toilets at the State Entrance and our public restrooms in the gardens.

-Is the palace accessible to visitors with mobility issues?
+Is the castle accessible to visitors with mobility issues?

-The guided tour of the State Rooms is all on the ground floor and therefore very accessible to all.
+Hillsborough Castle welcomes all visitors and hopes to make everyone's day out enjoyable.
+The guided tour of the State Rooms inside the castle is all on the ground floor and therefore very accessible and suitable for wheelchairs.
 Unfortunately, due to conservation and preservation of our flooring, mobility scooters may not be used inside the castle.

 Visitors are asked to note that due to the natural terrain of the gardens, only some of the paths are accessible to wheelchair users and those with restricted mobility.